Sophia of Halshany: Children

-On November 29 or 30, 1427, Sophia gave birth to Casimir IV Jagiellon.
+Securing succession

 The royal couple continued to work to assure their sons' rights to the Polish throne.
-In fall 1428, the couple traveled to Lithuania perhaps to support the plan to obtain royal crown of Lithuania to Grand Duke Vytautas.
+In the autumn of 1428, the couple travelled to Lithuania, perhaps to support the plan to obtain the royal crown of Lithuania from Grand Duke Vytautas.
 Elderly Vytautas had no heir and his crown would have passed to Jogaila and his sons.
-If Polish nobility wanted to preserve the Polish–Lithuanian union, they would be forced to elect Jogaila's sons to the Polish throne.
+If Polish nobles wanted to preserve the Polish–Lithuanian union, they would be forced to elect Jogaila's sons to the Polish throne.
 Historians summed up this strategy as "through hereditary Lithuania to hereditary Poland."

 However, the plan was vehemently opposed by Polish nobles while Vytautas insisted on being crowned.
 In the end, Jogaila caved in.
-During a congress in Jedlnia in March 1430, he accepted nobility's declaration that Władysław would inherit only if he confirmed certain privileges for the nobility and that Sophia would not be a regent.
+During a congress in Jedlnia in March 1430, he accepted the nobility's declaration that Władysław would inherit only if he confirmed certain privileges for the nobility and that Sophia would not be a regent.
 Vytautas died in October 1430.
 Succession disputes in Lithuania led to the Lithuanian Civil War (1431–35) and Polish–Teutonic War (1431–35).
 That collapsed the strategy to secure hereditary rights in Poland through Lithuania and, in January 1433, Jogaila confirmed resolutions of the congress in Jedlnia.
 The Polish kings, even from the same dynasty, had to be elected by the nobles.

 In December 1431, Princess Hedwig Jagiellon, betrothed to Frederick II, Elector of Brandenburg, died of a year-long illness.
-Sophia was accused of poisoning her step daughter to remove her from succession disputes.
+Sophia was accused of poisoning her stepdaughter to remove her from succession disputes.
 Again, Sophia had to give an oath professing her innocence.